microsoft/powerbi-desktop-samples/item-schemas/report/localSettings.md

 	 - _Version of the local settings file format._
 	 - Types: `string`, `null`
 	 - <i id="/properties/version">path: #/properties/version</i>
+	 - The value is restricted to the following:
+		 1. _"1.0"_
  - <b id="#/properties/remoteArtifacts">remoteArtifacts</b>
 	 - ### RemoteArtifacts
 	 - _Describes the published Power BI artifacts associated with this definition._